uuinfofp/uuinfofp.github.io/exercises.md

 These exercises are taken from the [Lecture Notes](http://www.cs.uu.nl/people/jur/FP-elec.pdf) from previous years.
 The exercises at the end of each chapter of *Programming in Haskell* by Graham Hutton are also suggested.

+If you like a more interactive approach, [exercism.io](http://exercism.io/languages/haskell) provides Haskell exercises which are automatically corrected.

 ### Lectures 1 and 2 - Functions and types

 1. Write two version of a function `noOfSol` that, for some `a`, `b`, and `c`, determines the number of solutions of the equation `ax² + bx + c = 0`: